Mark 1, 14-15

-Whilst it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty is to respond to Jesus and the arrival of the Kingdom.
-Jesus gives these two commands, to “repent” and “believe”.
+While it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty to respond to Jesus and the arrival of the Kingdom.
+Jesus gives these two commands, to 'repent' and 'believe'.

 Something to do